-Lion’s mane is a very delicious mushroom and works perfectly as a substitute for mushrooms you may usually use such as shiitake, white mushrooms or oyster mushrooms.
+Hericium erinaceus is a very delicious mushroom and works perfectly as a substitute for mushrooms you may usually use such as shiitake, white mushrooms or oyster mushrooms.
 It may seem a little daunting to try sometime new, but trust me, it will be delicious!
-I picked up some lion’s mane at my local farmer’s market a month of so ago and have been getting it every week since.
+I picked up some lion’s mane at my local farmer’s market a month or so ago and have been getting it every week since.
 It is easy to use and you feel great after eating whatever you make with it.
-They work well in sauces and stir frys as well as by themselves fried on a pan in coconut oil or butter.
+They work well in sauces and stir-fry as well as by themselves fried in a pan in coconut oil or butter.

-Lion’s mane can also be added to soup stock to enhance both the flavour and the nutritional benefits of the stock.
+Hericium erinaceus can also be added to soup stock to enhance both the flavor and the nutritional benefits of the stock.
 If cut up finely they can also make a perfect additive to a vegetable soup, mushroom soup or any other type of hearty soup.

-If gently steeped, just as in a soup stock, lion’s mane is a great additive to teas.
-Let the fungus sit in hot water over night and afterwards you will have a wonderful elixir to add to teas, coffee or smoothies.
+If gently steeped, just as in soup stock, lion’s mane is a great additive to teas.
+Let the fungus sit in hot water overnight and afterward you will have a wonderful elixir to add to teas, coffee or smoothies.
 If you can’t wait that long, let it steep for between 5-10 minutes, perhaps combine it with a herbal fruit tea and sit back and enjoy the brain stimulation.

 Supplementing with Lion’s Mane

-- Host Defence Organic Mushrooms – Lion’s Mane.
-This freeze dried organic lion’s mane supplement is each to take and carry with you as it comes in a capsule.
+This freeze-dried organic lion’s mane supplement is each to take and carry with you as it comes in a capsule.
 It contains a high amount of polysaccharides as well as a host of beneficial plant secondary compounds.
-It also contains a large amount of mycelium (the fungus root), thus it has a high amount of erinacines making it an over all incredibly beneficial supplement for nerve regeneration, antioxidant aid and many other wonderful health benefits.
+It also contains a large amount of mycelium (the fungus root), thus it has a high amount of erinacines making it an overall incredibly beneficial supplement for nerve regeneration, antioxidant aid, and many other wonderful health benefits.

-- New Chapter – Lifeshield Lion’s Mane Complex.
 This is another fantastic product.
-Not only does it contain the beneficial mycelium of lion’s mane it also contains the mycelium of reishi, chaga and poria.
-One received the amazing nerve, immuno, digestive etc benefits of lion’s mane along with the calming effects of reishi, the immune boosting power of chaga as well as the anxiety reducing benefits of poria.
+Not only does it contain the beneficial mycelium of Hericium erinaceus it also contains the mycelium of reishi, Chaga and poria.
+One received the amazing nerve, immune, digestive etc benefits of lion’s mane along with the calming effects of reishi, the immune-boosting power of Chaga as well as the anxiety-reducing benefits of poria.